etf-validator/etf-webapp-docker/README.md

 credentials (default etf/etf) to access the web interface.
-If you access the interface not only from your local machine, you need to edit the etf-config.properties config file, which will be automatically created on first startup in the mounter _/etf/_ directory.
-Change _localhost_ in _etf.webapp.base.url_ to an IP or a domain name.
+If you access the interface not only from your local machine, you need to edit the etf-config.properties config file, which will be automatically created on first startup in the mounted _/etf/_ directory.
+Change _localhost_ in the property _etf.webapp.base.url_ to an IP or a domain name.
 Afterwards you need to restart the container: